-The typical flu season stars in October but doesn't get going until December with a massive peak in February.
+The typical flu season starts in October but doesn’t get going until December with a massive peak in February.
 It typically ends in late-March, early-April.

 The flu shot is not fun but neither is the flu – please get your shot.
 You can find it for super cheap, if not FREE!
 While only roughly 50% of the population will go and get their flu shot, it is not from lack of availability.
 We have scoured the Internet looking for all the cheap and free places you can get your flu shot this season.

 Why You Should Get a Flu Shot

 You may have heard that a flu shot is only 30% effective.
 It’s because the flu vaccine is designed to target the most likely strains and sometimes nature has a way of throwing us a curveball.
 The effectiveness is that low because the vaccine targets 3-4 flu strains, which means others are likely to get through the protections.

-This is made worse if people don't get a flu shot because when they do get sick, the strain can mutate.
-This is why it's important for everyone to get a flu shot, so the strain doesn't mutate to a point that someone vaccinated will become infected.
+This is made worse if people don’t get a flu shot because when they do get sick, the strain can mutate.
+This is why everyone needs to get a flu shot, so the strain doesn’t mutate to a point that someone vaccinated will become infected.

 If you are a bit squeamish about needles, consider the financial impact of getting the flu.
-If you're earning minimum wage ($7.25) if you get sick with the flu and miss two days of work, that's $116 before taxes.
+If you're earning minimum wage ($7.25 per hour) and you get sick with the flu, missing two days of work is $116 before taxes.
 This is on top of a doctor's visit, a co-pay (or worse), and any prescriptions or over-the-counter medicines to help ease your symptoms (check Blink Health if it's a prescription to see if you can get a discount).
 It's going to be a pricey way to skip a needle.